HaxeCheckstyle/docs/haxe-checkstyle/setup.md

-[-r | --reporter] <name>  : Set reporter (xml, json or text, default: text) [-p | --path] <path>      : Set reporter output path [-x | --xslt] <style>     : Set reporter style (XSLT) [-progress]               : Show percentage progress [-exitcode]               : Return number of failed checks in exitcode [--list-checks]           : List all available checks and exit [--list-reporters]        : List all available reporters and exit [--default-config] <path> : Generate a default config and exit [-nostyle]                : To omit styling in output summary [-show-missing-checks]    : Show checks missing from active config [-checkerthreads] <num>   : Sets the number of checker threads [-nothreads]              : Do not use checker threads [-detect] <path>          : Try to detect your coding style (experimental) [-report]                 : Show report [DEPRECATED]
+[-r | --reporter] <name>  : Set reporter (xml, json or text, default: text) [-p | --path] <path>      : Set reporter output path [-x | --xslt] <style>     : Set reporter style (XSLT) [-checkerthreads] <num>   : Sets the number of checker threads [-default-config] <path> : Generate a default config and exit [-detect] <path>          : Try to detect your coding style (experimental) [-exitcode]               : Return number of failed checks in exitcode [-list-checks]           : List all available checks and exit [-list-reporters]        : List all available reporters and exit [-nostyle]                : To omit styling in output summary [-nothreads]              : Do not use checker threads [-progress]               : Show percentage progress [-show-missing-checks]    : Show checks missing from active config [-show-parser-errors]     : Adds error messages for files that checkstyle fails to parse
 ```

 ### Rules